Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Isopropanol in large quantities to clean all the flux mess;
 - A magnifying system like an USB microscope or binocular magnifiers;
 - A GBxCart flasher and FlashGBX software.
 Other flashers may or may not work;
-- Some kapton tape (or any whatever branded polyimide tape) to cover the PCB gold fingers;
+- Some kapton tape (or any whatever branded polyimide tape) to cover the PCB gold fingers during soldering;
 - Fine twizzers to handle the tiny components (and experience the joy of capacitor tombstoning);
 - 3 hours of free time with your prefered music in background and no kids whining around;
 - A good skill in soldering because **this is not a beginner project**.
 It can really end as a mess if you don't know what you are doing.
 Keep in mind that the mod is not intended to be easily reversible.